Adolescents with adult support

 Photo Courtesy of BSK/COO

 In a survey of public school students, 8th, 10th, and 12th graders were asked if there were adults in their neighborhood or community they could talk to about something important.
-On average in 2018 and 2021, 70.7% of King County students reported having supportive adults in their lives.
+On average in 2023, 70.1% of King County students reported having supportive adults in their lives.

-• Region: At 61.7%, South Region had the lowest proportion of students with adults they could turn to.
-East Region reported the highest proportion at 79.4%.
+• Region: At 61.5%%, South King County had a lowest proportion of students with adults they could turn to among all King County regions.

 Notes and Sources

-Numerator: Students who answered “Yes” to the question, “Do you have an adult in your life with whom you can talk to about serious problems?”
+Numerator: Students who answered “Yes” to the question, “There are adults in my neighborhood or community I could talk to about something important.”

 Denominator: All students who answered the question.